shahzadhasann/CRUD_CodeFirst_Core6/README.md

 * We welcome contributions!
 If you find any issues or have enhancements in mind, please open an issue or submit a pull request.

-### License 📝

-* This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments 🙏

 Special thanks to the ASP.NET Core, Entity Framework, and Toastr communities for their fantastic tools and resources!